flutter/website/src/release/breaking-changes/asset-manifest-dot-json.md

 ## Timeline

-AssetManifest.json will no longer be generated started with the third stable release after 3.19.
+AssetManifest.json will no longer be generated starting with the fourth stable release after 3.19 or one year after the release of 3.19, whichever comes last.

-Landed in version: Not yet

 ## References